Territorial Prelature of Klaipėda

 In contrast to the rest of Lithuania, which is overwhelmingly Roman Catholic, the area of Klaipėda is, like much of East Prussia was until 1945, mostly Lutheran.
 In 1940, just 12,000 (7%) of the inhabitants were Catholic.
+During WWII, almost all Catholic Churches in the region were destroyed and the Church of Christ the King was the only functioning church building until 1988.
+Another church was built, but was confiscated in 1960.

 By 1990, the number had doubled in all major cities due to migration (including moves and deportation after the Second World War) of the former populations, and immigration of Catholic Lithuanians.

 After Lithuania's second independence in 1991, the territorial prelature was disestablished, and became part of Telšiai diocese.